Grasshoppers on soybean

 From each each plant, select a leaf from the top, middle and bottom thirds of the plant.

 - Use Figure 3 to estimate percent defoliation for each leaf and determine the average percent defoliation across the three leaves from each plant.
-Then average across the multiple plants (also see Visual guide for estimation of soybean defoliation).

 - This average percent defoliation for the field's canopy can be compared to treatment thresholds.